rdacomp/CollapseOS/doc/emulate.md

-# Running Collapse OS on an emulated RC2014
+# Running Collapse OS on an emulator

+The quickest way to give Collapse OS a whirl is to use `tools/emul` which is built around [libz80][libz80].
+Everything is set up, you just have to run `make`.

-To give Collapse OS a whirl or to use emulation as a development tool, I recommend using Alan Cox's [RC2014 emulator][rc2014-emul].
-It runs Collapse OS fine.
-One caveat, however, is that it requires a ROM image bigger than 8K, so you have to pad the binary.
+To emulate something at a lower level, I recommend using Alan Cox's [RC2014 emulator][rc2014-emul].
+It runs Collapse OS fine but you have to write the glue code yourself.
+One caveat, also, is that it requires a ROM image bigger than 8K, so you have to pad the binary.

 A working Makefile for a project with a glue code being called `main.asm` could look like: